In a city that lives and dies with tourism there’s going to be a lot of scrapping for your money.

 Area: Sagrada Familia | Carrer de Mallorca 401 | Metro: Sagrada Familia (purple L2, blue L5)

 Just look at any postcard in the city.
-This is the crown jewel of Gaudi’s architectural empire and one of the most spectacular basilicas in the world: of all the things to see in Barcelona this is in can’t miss territory.
+This is the crown jewel of Catalan wonder architect Antoni Gaudi‘s architectural empire and one of the most spectacular basilicas in the world.
+This is a can’t miss of the can’t misses.

 Opening times: Oct-Mar from 9 am to 6 pm, Apr-Sept from 9 am to 8 pm.